gabrielnd312/airbnb_data/README.md

 In this project, we will use data science and Python programming techniques to explore, visualize and analyze this data in order to gain a deeper understanding of the market.

 I hope this project provides useful information for anyone interested in visiting or staying in Tokyo, as well as data science and data analysis enthusiasts.

+Link to the article of this project on Medium:
+--- Overview of Airbnb in Tokyo, Japan. => bit.ly/3qDPQeD